Magazine

 Central Park can surprise even lifelong New Yorkers with secluded spots and enthralling secrets.
 Next time you’re going for a stroll in the Ramble or running near the Reservoir, remember these fascinating stories.

 1. Before the creation of Central Park, the Loch in the North Woods provided fresh drinking water to passers-by.
 Between Huddlestone Arch and a nearby cascade, you’ll find an eyebolt attached to a large rock.
 Attached to this bolt by chain was a water ladle that collected water for bystanders in the 1800s.
 The ladle, now kept at the Charles A. Dana Discovery Center, was rediscovered in the early 1990s when the Conservancy was restoring the area.
-Learn more about this area’s history on our North Woods tour.
+Learn more on our North Woods tour.

 Blog rect 2x 8 Secrets 1